TimothyHoag/Invgate---Leaver-Automation---IAM/README.md

 ## Setup

 Import the workflow JSON files from `workflows/` into n8n.
 None of the credentials, tenant URLs, or webhook secrets are committed to this repository — configure them as n8n credentials or environment-specific settings after import.
 Placeholder values in the JSON (e.g. `REPLACE_WITH_YOUR_CREDENTIAL_ID`, `REPLACE_WITH_YOUR_CREDENTIAL_NAME`, `YOUR_INVGATE_TENANT`) mark where this is required.
-On the InvGate side, the Leaver catalog item needs the custom fields above and an automation rule configured to call the n8n webhook on ticket creation.
+On the InvGate side, the "Employee Termination" ticket type needs the custom fields above and an automation rule configured to call the n8n webhook on ticket creation.